UoB-COMSM0110/2024-group-13/READMEReport.md

 ## Implementation
+In this section we detail our three challenges: collision engine, user interface design and online multiplayer.

 ### Challenge 1: Collision Engine
 The collision engine is responsible for detecting and solving collisions between objects.
 For each step of evolvement, the solveCollisions method of the `CollisionEngine` class is called.
 It checks for each pair of items whether they overlap.
 However, this check won’t be taken between a pair of immovable items.